 Leave no room for hackers to attack your website by keeping its all elements clean.
 Things like applications, plugins, CMS, and add-ons should be updated and malware-free.
 You should also remove all unnecessary files, plugins, and add-ons from your website to keep it lightweight, clean and safe as well.

 Back your Data Up

 Keeping a regular backup of your data is the best possible way to get all your data back even when your website is hacked or attacked by cybercriminals.
 You can easily get your website live back on the internet by restoring the last backup prior to the hack or an unforeseen happening.
 It is better to host your website on a server that regularly backs up your website data and also provides you copies of your site locally as extra protection.
 Try these backup plugins to make sure the security of your data.

 Disable Features you Don’t Use

 These are some of the steps that can help you save your data and keep your websites secure.
 Hackers are regularly looking for vulnerable websites so try to keep them away by implementing strict security policies.
-Try to find the best security tools or alternatively take a look at these 100 best WordPress resources to keep your website safe from hackers.
+Try to find the best security tools to keep your website safe from hackers.